 Unfortunately the exploitation of animals for tourism purposes is still rife in many parts of the world.
-Elephants are one of the main victims with elephant riding still being an extremely popular holiday activity, especially in Thailand.
-I’m not going to lie, four or five years ago I remember writing a travel bucket list and ‘ride an elephant’ was on it.
-Of course the idea of sitting on top of one of the worlds greatest mammals while they walk through leafy jungle sounds amazing, until you know the dark truth about the industry and what it means for the future of these incredible beings.
+Elephants are one of the main victims with elephant riding continuing to be a popular holiday activity in some parts of Asia.
+I’m not going to lie, four or five years ago I remember writing a travel bucket list and ‘ride an elephant’ was scribbled on it.
+Of course the idea of sitting on top of one of the worlds greatest mammals while they walk through luscious leafy jungle sounds amazing, until you know the dark truth about the industry and what it means for the future of these incredible beings.

-Conserve Natural Forests is an NGO organisation based in the outskirts of Pai in northern Thailand.
+Conserve Natural Forests (CNF) is an NGO organisation based in the outskirts of Pai in northern Thailand.
 Since 2014 CNF has been working to protect and conserve Asian elephants and endangered bird species.
-They also work closely with other wildlife and the natural ecosystems which make up their 49,000 square metres of land.
+They also dedicate themselves to preserve other wildlife and the natural ecosystems which make up the 49,000 square metre plot of land.

 As given in their name, the ethos behind CNF is to build a sustainable future to conserve nature.
 They’re on a mission to plant one million trees and since 2014 they’ve planted over 20,000 trees in twelve locations across Thailand.
 To help achieve their goal everyone who visits is asked to plant a tree.
 We were given a big spade and with a few big arms swings, lots of sweat and some help from one of the coordinators (it was quite hard to dig the dirt!) we each planted a bamboo plant.

 We had an amazing afternoon with Mai Moon and her daughter.
 I recommend visiting CNF to anyone who’s in northern Thailand and wants an ethical elephant experience.
 By going to CNF and similar organisations, you support the rehabilitation of captured elephants into the wild – where they belong.